-Club competitions are free to enter for all members of the club.
+Club competitions are available to enter for all members of the club.
 Sign-up sheets are posted early in the season (September/October) before the knockout structure is randomly drawn.

 Club competitions are a great way to test yourself against other members, whether individually or in a team, or just to give yourself the experience of playing in a more structured format than the weekly league matches or roll-ups.